- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these risks, it is important to configure the power management settings of the NAS device carefully.
 This includes setting appropriate power-off and sleep schedules, ensuring that critical data is always accessible, and balancing power-saving features with the need for data availability and protection.
 Regular backups and monitoring of the device's health and power status can also help mitigate potential data loss risks.

-Although NAS TeraStation WS5600D2406 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS TeraStation WS5600D2406 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -